 The original recipe calls for vermouth or dry white wine.
 We don’t drink nor cook with dry wine so Speedy used what we have — a semi-sweet white wine.
 The broth used here was the liquid in which the tripe, which became the butter-marinated grilled ox tripe, was boiled.
 Because every bit of boiling liquid is saved and used in this house, when Speedy boiled the tripe, he added garlic, onion, carrots and peppercorns to the liquid.
 So, you can imagine how richly flavored this risotto dish is.

-- 1 c. of short grain rice (we use Japanese rice)
+- 1 cup short grain rice - (we use Japanese rice)

-- a handful of fresh mint leaves, chopped
+- 1 small handful fresh mint leaves - chopped

 - juice and finely grated rind of one lemon